ShimaaAbdalraheem/AI-Gym-Coach-/README.md

 ## Dataset
 <br>
-The model was trained on a custom dataset consisting of videos of individuals performing different fitness exercises.
-These videos were annotated with pose landmarks using the MediaPipe Pose Detection framework.
+The model was trained on a custom dataset consisting of images that captured from different videos of individuals performing different fitness exercises.
+These images were annotated with pose landmarks using the MediaPipe Pose Detection framework.

 <br>
 <br>

 ## IMAGE COLLECTING:
  <br>
- Here is a file to collect Data
 -to collect images:
 1- Collect Videos of people Performing the exercises you want
 <br>